 See Diagnosing the Cause of Lower Back Pain

 With that in mind, we've compiled some little known insights into back pain that should be helpful as you navigate treatment:

 1. Your level of pain does not equal injury or damage

 People experience pain differently.
 An acute injury that causes excruciating pain to one person may cause little or no pain to another.

-For example, as Dr. Ullrich points out in his article on back pain, a patient with a simple muscle injury may end up in the emergency room with excruciating pain, while a patient with a degenerative disc may experience only mild, intermittent discomfort.
+For example, a simple muscle injury may send a patient in the emergency room with excruciating pain, while a patient with a herniated disc may experience only mild, intermittent discomfort.

 Chronic back pain (pain lasting for 6 weeks or longer) is even more mysterious.
 Sometimes chronic pain persists even after the injury is healed.

 2. Imaging tests do not equal a diagnosis

 This point is counter-intuitive, but it's important to keep in mind: A degenerative disc or other abnormality that is seen on an imaging test like MRI or CT is not necessarily a cause of your back pain.
 In fact, many people have never had an episode of back pain, yet an imaging test may reveal they have a degenerated or herniated disc.

 The right exercises or stretches can make a world of difference for their back pain.
 Following an episode of back pain, the last thing you may want to do is get up and move around.
 But after a day or 2 of rest to get past the worst of the pain, this is often the best thing that you can do for your back pain.